Esophagus perforation

 Esophageal hiatus hernia

-Q) What is type III esophageal hernia?
+What is a Type III esophageal (hiatal) hernia?

-c) Both sliding and paraesophageal hernia
+c) Combination of sliding and paraesophageal hernia

 EUS criteria of malignant lymph node